EnricoPicci/git-metrics/README.md

 There is a line for each pair of files which have changed together in the same commits.

-For each pair (let's cal the 2 files in the pair: firstFile and scondFile) this is the data calculated
+For each pair (let's cal the 2 files in the pair: firstFile and secondFile) this is the data calculated

 -   linesAdded: number of lines added to firstFle in the period considered (i.e. after the date, if any, specified with the --after option) from git log
 -   linesDeleted: number of lines deleted to firstFle in the period considered (i.e. after the date, if any, specified with the --after option) from git log